Riimu/Kit-ClassLoader/README.md

-# Library for class autoloading with PSR-0 compatibility #
+# PSR-0 and PSR-4 class autoloading #

-The ClassLoader package provides an autoloader for classes that are PSR-0 compliant.
-In other words, the autoloader can handle loading classes in folder structures that correspond to their namespaces.
+This library provides a way to support both PSR-0 class autoloading by adding base paths for where to look classes and PSR-4 class autoloading by adding prefixed namespace paths for classes.
+The most important functionality of the class autoloader is to map class names to different files according to given rules.

-API documentation is available in the class files.
-Additionally, documentation can be generated using apigen.
+API documentation for the classes can be generated using apigen.

 ## Usage ##